fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 For **Fetch-Then-Render**, it's not a problem.
 Since the requests are centralized, we can simply wait for them all and then render the app only once.

 **Fetch-on-Render**, however, forces us to render the app _at least_ two times.
-The idea is to render the app, wait for all the initiated requests to complete and then repeat the process until there are no more requests to wait for.
+The idea is to render the app, wait for all the initiated requests to complete, and then repeat the process until there are no more requests to wait for.
 If it seems inefficient and not ready for production, don't you worry: this approach has long been [used](https://github.com/apollographql/apollo-client/blob/da4e9b95dcf11328cc568a5518151fb80de8f8df/src/react/ssr/getDataFromTree.ts#L52) by Apollo.

 **Render-as-You-Fetch** is very similar to **Fetch-Then-Render**, but slightly less efficient (it requires two renders, one of which is useless).
 In fact, it shouldn't be used on the server side at all.